-- Your city and mayor can influence how your members of congress vote on the 2017-2018 fiscal year budget (voted on in September, 2017).
+- Your city and mayor can influence how your members of congress vote on the 2017-2018 fiscal year budget.

-The cities of Ithaca, NY, Santa Monica, CA, New Haven, CT, Charlottesville, VA, and Montgomery County, MD, have passed resolutions opposing the Trump budget’s moving of money from everything else to the military, urging that money be moved in the opposite direction.
+- The cities of Ithaca, NY, West Hollywood, CA, New Haven, CT, Charlottesville, VA, and Montgomery County, MD, have passed resolutions opposing the Trump budget’s moving of money from everything else to the military, urging that money be moved in the opposite direction.